fmunz/motion/README.md

 When running this demo at DAIS, some attendees achieved a magnitude of over 200 (on a non-calibrated scale).
 ![Arch](img/histo.png)

-I used Delta Sharing (see notebook above) to read these results with a Colab notebook.
+I used Delta Sharing to share these results from Databricks workspace running on AWS.
+The results were read on Google Cloud with a Colab notebook as a Pandas data frame without any Databricks workspace installed (see notebook above).

 ### Not running this demo